B2F/OwsContext/README.md

 ---

-**Installation:** Place the context file bootstrap/context/OwsContext.php in your behat features/bootstrap directory and it will be automatically available as a subcontext.
+**Installation:** Place the context file OwsContext.php in your behat features/bootstrap/context/ directory and it will be automatically available as a subcontext.

 **@see** FeatureContext.php for an exemple on how to use a behat subcontext.